kulshekhar/ts-jest/src/transformers/README.md

 } from 'typescript';
 import { ConfigSet } from '../config-set'

+// this is a unique identifier for your transformer export const name = 'my-transformer'
+// increment this each time you change the behavior of your transformer export const version = 1

 export function factory(cs: ConfigSet) {
   const ts = cs.compilerModule
   function createVisitor(ctx: TransformationContext, sf: SourceFile) {